 By default, the Site Administrator site roles allow creating and managing the site’s users and groups, creating projects to organize content on the site, assigning permissions to allow users (groups) to access the content they need, scheduling extract refreshes, and a few other tasks.

 A server administrator can deny site administrators’ user management tasks.
 For example, you might do this if you use the Site Administrator Creator role for the data experts.
 In other words, you want to allow these users to manage connections to underlying data, create and publish “single source of truth” data sources, create top-level projects, and organize content across projects without restriction; but not necessarily add and remove site users.

 For each site the server administrator can also limit site administrator access, so that site administrators can manage groups and content, but not add or remove users or set users’ site roles.

 In some organizations, the same person might be both a server administrator and site administrator for one or more sites.
 Even so, the tasks performed by a site administrator and a server administrator are distinct.

-Server users can be added to multiple sites, and their site roles and permissions set on each site.
+You can add server users to multiple sites, and set their site roles and permissions on each site.
 A user who belongs to several sites does not need a license for each site.
-Each server user only needs one license.
+Each server user needs only one license.

 Server administrators can use the Limit number of users setting (select Site <name> > Settings) to specify a user limit for the site.
-Only licensed users are counted; server administrators are excluded.
-For example, if a site has 90 licensed users, 20 unlicensed users, and one server administrator, the user count is 90.
+Only licensed users are counted.
+For example, if a site has 90 licensed users (including administrators), 20 unlicensed users, the user count is 90.

 For site administrator recommendations for how to set up users on a site, how to structure a site for publishers and other content users, how to give users permissions to share and manage their content, and so on, see the Manage Sites section.